-I usually don't get asked about things specifically in Israel, which I do write about in the book in terms of Mizrahi [Arabic Jew] identity and Zionism and pink-washing.
+I usually don’t get asked about things specifically in Israel, which I do write about in the book in terms of Mizrahi [Arabic Jew] identity, Zionism, and pink-washing.
 I gave the example of one movie that depicts a Mizrahi whose [behaviorial] bisexuality is used to emphasize his self-homophobia.
-Mizrahiness is often perceived as synonymous with homophobia and LGBT-phobia.
+Mizrahiness is often perceived as synonymous with homophobia and LGBTQ-phobia.
 A lot of times [being bisexual and Mizrahi is] treated as a contradiction in identities, which is all sorts of racist.

 The Israeli government pink-washes Israel using propaganda to present it as a liberal, so-called gay haven, while depicting Arabic and Muslim neighboring countries as inherently homophobic.
 I think using bisexuality would absolutely harm their purpose because it doesn’t fit with their image they want to create.
 There’s a postcolonial queer scholar named Jasbir Puar who calls this homonationalism, which is the way that governments embrace certain white, gay, cisgender communities to seem more tolerant, but with the price of incorporation.
 In Israel, it’s a lot about militarism.
 The gay community is eager to be incorporated into [government dogma] because it gives them more resources, and the government is benefited by that because it enables it to look better.
 But ultimately, this is incorporation into a harmful structure.
 I don’t think it’s the right way to go, killing people and supporting militarism and government and normativity.
 It’s something that is bound to fail, and to fail us because we contribute to the same structures that are responsible for oppressing us.

 This interview has been edited for length and clarity.